-The Family Nutrition Program is a nutrition education program provided at no cost to Kansas families with limited resources.
+Kansas SNAP-Ed, formerly known as the Family Nutrition Program, is a nutrition education program provided at no cost to Kansas families with limited resources.
 Our goal is to provide nutrition education to individuals and families who receive food assistance or who are eligible to receive food assistance.

-The Family Nutrition Program (FNP) is the Kansas version of the Supplemental Nutrition Assistance Program Education (SNAP-Ed).
-It is sponsored by the USDA through a contract with the Department for Children and Families (DCF) and implemented by Kansas State Research and Extension (KSRE).
+The Supplemental Nutrition Assistance Program Education (SNAP-Ed) is sponsored by the USDA through a contract with the Department for Children and Families (DCF) and implemented by Kansas State Research and Extension (KSRE).
 Programming takes place in 80+ counties through the efforts of County Extension Agents and their assistants.

-The strength and reach of FNP is due, in large part, to the collaborative efforts of Extension and local community agencies and organizations that share a common concern for the welfare of limited resource Kansans.
+The strength and reach of Kansas SNAP-Ed is due, in large part, to the collaborative efforts of Extension and local community agencies and organizations that share a common concern for the welfare of limited resource Kansans.

 Partnering agencies include: